Getting paid while you learn might sound too good to be true - but as an apprentice you really do get the best of both worlds.

 - Efficient Working Practice

-Pay can vary, but all employed apprentices must receive a minimum of £95 per week.
+Pay can vary, but currently all employed Apprentices must receive a national minimum wage.

 You don't even have to stop once you've completed an Advanced Apprenticeship.
 You can go on to do a Foundation degree or HND.

 The pace of progress will depend on you